-All this is an added expense not just in material, but in the time it takes to add it into each order.
+All this is an added expense not just in material, but in the time it takes to add it to each order.

-Removing these elements can help reduce packaging costs dramatically.
+Removing these elements can help lower packaging costs dramatically.

 Automate advertising emails to be sent to your customer after they’ve received their order.